mcthuesen/MobilePay-PoS-v10/docs/index.md

 ## Payment option detection

-There are three ways in MobilePay PoS for a terminal/client to become aware that MobilePay has be chosen as the payment option:
+There are three ways in MobilePay PoS for a terminal/client to become aware that MobilePay has been chosen by the customer as the payment option; User activation, Notification service and BLE 2-way communication.

-* User activation
-* Notification service
-* BLE 2-way communication

 **User activation**

 This is the default way of detecting MobilePay presence.
-In a supemarket this can be a button on the ECR that sends the payment request to MobilePay.
-That is the cashier will ask the customer or infer from the customer's actions which payment option the customer wants to choose and then push the MobilePay button.
-Another example of user activation is when the customer can choose it herself on a keypad placed on a vending machine for instance.
+In a supermarket this can be a button on the ECR that sends the payment request to MobilePay.
+For example the cashier will ask the customer or infer from the customer's actions which payment option the customer wants to choose and then push the MobilePay button.
+Another example of user activation is when the customer can choose MobilePay herself on a keypad placed on a vending machine for instance.
 Some vending machines only allow MobilePay to be used and therefore any request for the vending machine product would be inferred as a payment request to MobilePay.

-A last example of a button push is in the case of a QR code being displayed in a terminal - in these cases the terminal calls a HTTP GET checkin endpoint in the MobilePay v10 API - this approach ensures that this endpoint is not overloaded with requests.
+A last example of a user activation is in the case of a QR code being displayed in a terminal - in these cases the terminal calls a HTTP GET checkin endpoint in the MobilePay v10 API - this approach ensures that this endpoint is not overloaded with requests.

 **Notification service**

-Some interfaces do not naturally include a possibility for user activation - for these an endpoint can be exposed by the MobilePay PoS integrator.
+Some interfaces do not naturally include a possibility for user activation - in these cases an endpoint can be exposed by the MobilePay PoS integrator.
 This endpoint will be called with a checkin Notification in the case a user has checked in.
-The Notification specification can be obtained following a discussion with MobilePay on the feasibility of this option for the Integrator.
+After receiving a notification the client can poll the HTTP GET checkin endpoint for that client.

 **BLE 2-way communication**

-It is possible to get information about check ins via Bluetooth Low Energy - To use this approach the Integrator will need to participate in a co-development with MobilePay.
+It is possible to get information about check ins via Bluetooth Low Energy - To use this approach the Integrator will need to use one of the MobilePay defined Bluetooth communication protocols.
+TODO insert link to Bluetooth documentation.

 ## ID-hierarchy